ABOUT STUDENT LIFE

 Student Media publishes The Battalion, Aggieland Yearbook, and Maroon Life magazine.
 For more information about Student Media, click here.

-The Women's Resource Center (WRC) at Texas A&M University pursues equity and enhancse the campus climate for women through visibility, advocacy, support, and programming.
+The Women's Resource Center (WRC) at Texas A&M University pursues equity and enhances the campus climate for women through visibility, advocacy, support, and programming.
 The WRC advocates by educating campus and community constituencies on women’s issues and functions as a resource and referral center.
 In addition, the center strives to ensure a community in which women and men can live and work together in a mutually respectful, safe, and supportive environment where equality, responsibility, and personal empowerment are encouraged and fostered.

 About Student Life